baer1/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Use the Dashboard to interact with downloaded video (audio extraction/conversion/mux and file management).

 ##FEATURES
-- [NEW] Search for YouTube videos whithin the app
+- [NEW] Search for YouTube videos within the app
 - Download locally (support for remote download to another PC via SSH);
 - Support for any format/quality available from YouTube;
 - Audio extraction/conversion to mp3 via item menu in the Dashboard;
 - Mux Audio- and Video-only streams into a complete video (to enjoy HD resolutions available as separated streams only);
 - File management options via long-click on an item in the Dashboard;
 - Handle download link: copy and/or pass it to other apps;
-- video list filters by format, quality ecc via (left) sliding menu;
+- video list filters by format, quality etc via (left) sliding menu;
 - Many preferences to customize usage.

 ###KNOWN ISSUE